Y0Coss/docs-fork/pages/public_cloud/compute/increase_the_size_of_an_additional_disk/guide.en-gb.md

 The following steps presume that you have configured an additional disk according to [our guide](/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance).

-## Monitoring Disk Usage Before Resizing
+## Monitoring disk usage before resizing

 > [!warning]
 >